oliver-alr/Django-First-Deploy/README.md

 *STEP 3*

-Go through the web and look how frontend and backend work together.
+Go through the web and look how frontend and backend work together. :suspect: